Rohanfizz/batch-18-notes/Lecture 3. Intro to Arrays and Strings in Java.md

 - Types:
   - **1D Arrays**: Linear structure (e.g., `int[] arr = {1, 2, 3};`).
   - **2D Arrays**: Grid-like structure (e.g., `int[][] matrix = {{1, 2}, {3, 4}};`).
+  - Arrays can have indexes from 0 to arr.length-1, if you give any other index, it will throw IndexOutOfBounds Exception.
+  - `arr.length` will give you number of elements in the array
+  - n = arr.length, then last index will be on n-1

 #### Operations on Arrays in Java:
 1. **Initialization**